Laniakea-elixir-it/Documentation/user_documentation/galaxy_production_environment/galaxy_docker.rst

   passive

-and you will be in passive mode
+and you will be in passive mode.

 Galaxy Docker usage tutorial
 ----------------------------